serhii-tyshchenko/news-rover/README.md

     ```
 4. Start the application:

     ```bash
     npm start
     ```

     This will run the app in development mode.
-Open http://localhost:3000 to view it in the browser.
+Open http://127.0.0.1:3000/ to view it in the browser.

 ## Technologies Used

 - React
 - Typescript
 - HTML/CSS
+- Vite
+- Vitest

 ## Usage